Quick/Quick/Documentation/en-us/DataDrivenExamples.md

 # Iterate example specifications over a set of data

-Sometimes you will find yourself writing unit tests that repeats almost exactly the same specification code over and over again.
+Sometimes you will find yourself writing unit tests that repeat almost exactly the same specification code over and over again.
 Typically this happens when you have a function, class or struct you want to test for different combinations of input data and output data.